A2: Introduction to physiologically-based pharmacokinetics

 Frequency: Every year in March/April.

-Module in 2020: 30 Mar - 03 Apr, Universität Potsdam/Germany.
+Module in 2020: Two-week online course, 11 – 22 May 2020 (due to COVID19 pandemic).
 The schedule below is generic.
 For each PhD student year, the specific schedule will be sent via email to the participants.

 |8:45 – 10:45||Introduction to PBPK modeling||Important ADME sub-processes, hepatic metabolisms and renal excretion||Lumping of PBPK models & its relation to classical compartmental models||Inter-individual|